daltunay/my-superapp/README.md

 ## Running the Application
-The _daltunay_ application can be run using either Poetry or Docker.
+The _my-superapp_ application can be run using either Poetry or Docker.

 ### Using Poetry